 #6.
 Identifying Errors in Ajax or Heavy JavaScript

 How to handle Ajax and JavaScript has changed rapidly over the years.
-In the past, Google embraced the usage of the "?escape_fragment_" and now sites are reporting that pages are being de-indexed that are still utilizing the escape fragment on Ajax sites.
+In the past, Google embraced the usage of the "?escape_fragment_".
+Now, sites are reporting that pages are being de-indexed that are still utilizing the escape fragment on Ajax sites.

 If there’s one programming language you simply must embrace as an SEO, it’s JavaScript.”

 An advanced audit software like Clarity Audits that can crawl Ajax and JS assists in diagnosing errors.
-Find out right away if your site is using pre-renders and if so add the pre-render URLs in to perform site crawls.
+Find out right away if your site is using pre-renders and, if so, add the pre-render URLs to perform site crawls.

 This way, you can evaluate what issues exist on the render versus on-site.

-Similarly, use can utilize Fetch within the Google Search Console to analyze the code with JS rendered, exactly as the search engine would see it.
+Similarly, users can utilize Fetch within the Google Search Console to analyze the code with JS rendered, exactly as the search engine would see it.

 crawl10.png